skuep/AIOC/README.md

   ADEVICE  plughw:<x>,0
   ARATE 48000
   [...]
-  PTT /dev/ttyACM0 RTS -DTR
+  PTT <port> RTS -DTR
   [...]
   ````

+## Notes on APRSdroid
+APRSdroid support has been added by AIOC by implementing support for the fixed 22050 Hz sample rate that APRSdroid requires.
+It is important to notice, that the exact sample rate can not be achieved by the hardware, due to the 8 MHz crystal.
+The actual sample rate used is 22052 Hz (which represents around 90 ppm of error).
+From my testing this does not seem to be a problem for APRS at all.

+However, since APRSdroid does not have any PTT control, sending data is currently not possible using the AIOC.
+See https://github.com/ge0rg/aprsdroid/issues/324.
+My previous experience is, that the Android kernel brings support for ttyACM devices (which is perfect for the AIOC) so implementing this feature for APRSdroid should theoretically be no problem.

+Ideas such as implementing a digital-modes-spefic VOX-emulation to workaround this problem and let the AIOC activate the PTT automatically are currently being considered.
+Voice your opinion and ideas in the GitHub issues if this seems interesting to you.

-## How To use with CHIRP for programming
+## Notes on CHIRP
+CHIRP is a very popuplar open-source programming software that supports a very wide array of HT radios.
+You can use CHIRP just as you would like with a regular programming cable.

+Download:
   - Start CHIRP
   - Select Radio->Download from Radio
-- Select the new COM/ttyACM port and start
+  - Select the AIOC COM/ttyACM port and start

-## Notes on APRSdroid
-Although theoretically not an issue, currently APRSdroid is not supported due to the following two issues:
-- According to https://github.com/ge0rg/aprsdroid/issues/156 the sample-rate is fixed to 22050 Hz.
-  Currently, only 48000 Hz is supported by the AIOC (and 24000 Hz or 12000 Hz would be possible to implement).
-  However it should be possible to also support 22050 Hz although with an approximate frequency error of 90ppm (which however should be fine for APRS)
-- Currently APRSdroid does not support any PTT control via a serial interface.
-See https://github.com/ge0rg/aprsdroid/issues/324
-  However my previous experience is, that the Android kernel brings support for ttyACM devices (which is perfect) so implementing this feature should be no problem.
+Upload:
+  - Select Radio->Upload to Radio
+  - That's it